 - (a) Aeroplanes operated under VFR by day shall be equipped with a means of measuring and displaying the following:

 - (1) magnetic-heading;

 - (2) time in hours, minutes and seconds;

-(3) pressure altitude;

-(4) indicated airspeed;

-(5) slip; and

-(6) Mach number whenever speed limitations are expressed in terms of Mach number.

-(b) Aeroplanes operated under visual meteorological conditions (VMC) over water and out of sight of the land, or under VMC at night, or in conditions where the aeroplane cannot be maintained in a desired flight path without reference to one or more additional instruments, shall be, in addition to (a), equipped with:

-(1) a means of measuring and displaying the following:

-(i) turn and slip;

-(ii) attitude;

-(iii) vertical speed; and

-(iv) stabilised heading;

-(2) a means of indicating when the supply of power to the gyroscopic instruments is not adequate; and

-(3) a means of preventing malfunction of the airspeed indicating system required in (a)(4) due to condensation or icing.

-(c) Whenever two pilots are required for the operation, aeroplanes shall be equipped with an additional separate means of displaying the following:

-(1) pressure altitude;

-(2) indicated airspeed;

-(3) slip, or turn and slip, as applicable;

-(4) attitude, if applicable;

-(5) vertical speed, if applicable;

-(6) stabilised heading, if applicable; and

-(7) Mach number whenever speed limitations are expressed in terms of Mach number, if applicable.

-C.IDE.A.125 Operations under IFR - flight and navigational truments and associated equipment

-roplanes operated under IFR shall be equipped with:

-(a) a means of measuring and displaying the following:

-(1) magnetic heading;

-(2) time in hours, minutes and seconds;

-(3) pressure altitude;

-(4) indicated airspeed;

-(5) vertical speed;

-(6) turn and slip;

-(7) attitude;

-(8) stabilised heading;

-(9) outside air temperature; and

-(10) Mach number whenever speed limitations are expressed in terms of
+- (3) pressure altitude;

+- (4) indicated airspeed;

+- (5) slip; and

+- (6) Mach number whenever speed limitations are expressed in terms of Mach number.

+- (b) Aeroplanes operated under visual meteorological conditions (VMC) over water and out of sight of the land, or under VMC at night, or in conditions where the aeroplane cannot be maintained in a desired flight path without reference to one or more additional instruments, shall be, in addition to (a), equipped with:

+- (1) a means of measuring and displaying the following:

+- (i) turn and slip;

+- (ii) attitude;

+- (iii) vertical speed; and

+- (iv) stabilised heading;

+- (2) a means of indicating when the supply of power to the gyroscopic instruments is not adequate; and

+- (3) a means of preventing malfunction of the airspeed indicating system required in (a)(4) due to condensation or icing.

+- (c) Whenever two pilots are required for the operation, aeroplanes shall be equipped with an additional separate means of displaying the following:

+- (1) pressure altitude;

+- (2) indicated airspeed;

+- (3) slip, or turn and slip, as applicable;

+- (4) attitude, if applicable;

+- (5) vertical speed, if applicable;

+- (6) stabilised heading, if applicable; and

+- (7) Mach number whenever speed limitations are expressed in terms of Mach number, if applicable.

+NCC.IDE.A.125 Operations under IFR - flight and navigational instruments and associated equipment

+Aeroplanes operated under IFR shall be equipped with:

+- (a) a means of measuring and displaying the following:

+- (1) magnetic heading;

+- (2) time in hours, minutes and seconds;

+- (3) pressure altitude;

+- (4) indicated airspeed;

+- (5) vertical speed;

+- (6) turn and slip;

+- (7) attitude;

+- (8) stabilised heading;

+- (9) outside air temperature; and

+- (10) Mach number whenever speed limitations are expressed in terms of Mach number;

+- (b) a means of indicating when the supply of power to the gyroscopic instruments is not adequate;

+- (c) whenever two pilots are required for the operation, an additional separate means of displaying for the second pilot:

+- (1) pressure altitude;

+- (2) indicated airspeed;

+- (3) vertical speed;